cderosia/pga/README.md

 EDA of PGA Tournament Data

 I have been an avid golfer my entire life.
 I have enjoyed both watching and playing golf.
-At the time of this project I still compete in amatuer tournaments at local, state, and antional level.
+At the time of this project I still compete in amatuer tournaments at local, state, and national level.
 I have always been interested in digging deeper analytically into professional golf statistics.

 I did this project independently aside from data collection.